 During regular hours (7 AM until 7 PM Monday through Friday) contact the security desk on the first floor of the NRB (432-6009).
 During other hours and weekends contact this same security desk, but expect a slower response due to reduced staffing.

 Campus and US mail is delivered and sorted into the mailboxes in front of the Main Office each morning.
 Outgoing mail will be picked up at that time.
-Federal Express is picked up daily around 5 PM in front of the Chair’s Office (Room 360).
-Terri Broderick has Federal Express envelopes and label materials can be found in the Chair’s Office.
+Federal Express is picked up daily around 4 PM in front of the Chair’s Office (Room 360).
+Federal Express envelopes and label materials can be found in the Chair’s Office.